SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ##### Digital SoC GPIOs

 The ULP GPIOs configured for SoC Peripheral functionality (SOCPERH_ON_ULP_GPIO_0 to SOCPERH_ON_ULP_GPIO_11) are available only in the normal mode of operation (Power-states 4 and 3).
-For a description of power-states, refer the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).
+For a description of power-states, refer to the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).

 Each of these GPIO pin functions is controlled by the GPIO Mode register mentioned in **SoC GPIO's** section of the **SiWx917 Reference Manual** (contact [sales](https://www.silabs.com/about-us/contact-sales) for access).

-> **Note:** These Digital functions are only available in normal mode of operation PS3 and PS4.
-For more details refer to powersave app note
+> **Note:** These digital functions are only available in normal mode of operation PS3 and PS4.
+For more details, refer to powersave app note.

 | **PIN** | **PAD NUMBER** | **GPIO** | **GPIO Mode= 0** | **GPIO Mode= 1** | **GPIO Mode= 2** | **GPIO Mode= 3** | **GPIO Mode= 4** | **GPIO Mode= 5** | **GPIO Mode= 6** | **GPIO Mode= 7** | **GPIO Mode= 8** | **GPIO Mode= 9** | **GPIO Mode= 10** | **GPIO Mode= 11** | **GPIO Mode= 12** | **GPIO Mode*= 13** |
 | ------- | -------------- | ---------------------- | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- | -------------------------- | -------------------------- | -------------------------- | -------------------------- |